Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 One advantage of a geothermal system is that it is somewhat more efficient than an air source heat pump, mostly because the temperature underground is more constant than the temperature of the air (which can vary a lot, especially in winter).

-That means that a geothermal system doesn’t have to work as hard to heat or cool your home—and that saves energy.
+That means that a geothermal system doesn’t have to work as hard to heat or cool your home—which saves energy.
 And that will definitely reduce your energy waste.

 To add to that advantage, a geothermal system is not dependent on outside air, it provides a higher efficiency than air source heat pumps in extremely cold weather.
 Air source heat pumps work well in very cold climates, too, and have been used (and loved) in Finland, Switzerland, and Minnesota.